 In response to escalating federal restrictions on tax-exempt bonds, AIDEA implemented a taxable loan participation program.
 The program uses bonds or AIDEA funds to purchase loan participations.
 The provisions of the program are the same as for the Tax-Exempt Loan Participation Program except for the deletion of restrictions related to federal tax-exemption.
 This program was previously called the Taxable Umbrella Bonds Program.
-The only bonds that have been issued under this program were issued in 1987 in the amount of \$14,540,000; the remaining amounts outstanding were defeased during 1994.
-None of the defeased bonds remain outstanding.
+The only bonds that have been issued under this program were issued in 1987 in the amount of \$14,540,000; none of the bonds remain outstanding.

 iii.
-Revenue Bond Program
+Conduit Revenue Bond Program